AdamAlawdi/AdamAlawdi/README.md

 - 👋 Hi, I’m @AdamAlawdi
-- 👀 I’m interested in programming
+- 👀 I’m interested in C++, Python,Data science and web development.
-- 🌱 I’m currently Studying CSE
+-🌱 Currently, I'm pursuing my undergraduate in computer sciene and Engineering from Lovely Professional University.
-- 💞️ I’m looking to do own Business
+-💞️ I’m looking to do own Business
 - 📫 How to reach me
       Email: adamaloudi2017@gmail.com
       Mob No: +91 9701593036